SimonMaghiar/STM32F4xx---ARM-Cortex-M4/Main/README.md

 STM32F466 is the master and the Arduino Uno is the slave.
 The working priciple is the following:
 Based on the commands we send to the slave, the slave will respond differently.
 1. We send a command_code = (0x51) to Arduino and this command means that we are requesting the length of data that we want to receive
-2.We send a read command (R/W bit = 1) to receive the length and store it in the len variable.
+2. We send a read command (R/W bit = 1) to receive the length and store it in the len variable.
 3. We send a command_code = (0x52) to slave to ask to start transmitting the data.
-4.We send a read command (R/W bit = 1) to receive the data from the slave and store the data in a global array (rcv_buf)
+4. We send a read command (R/W bit = 1) to receive the data from the slave and store the data in a global array (rcv_buf)

 Note: We use 7 bit addressing mode and the first byte we send after START bit is (Address bit << 1) + (R/W bit) followed by acknowledgemt